-ATLANTA, February X, 2023 - The Educated Choices Program (ECP) has announced its newest educational package, “What is Cultivated Meat?”
+ATLANTA, May 10, 2023 - The Educated Choices Program (ECP) has announced its newest educational package, “What is Cultivated Meat?”
 This educational package features a short video presentation exploring the process, benefits, and future of this latest food technology, ECP’s Next-Steps Toolkit, and discussion prompts to encourage further critical thinking about the impacts of our food systems and our responsibilities as consumers.
-This short is intended for audiences 12 years and older and can be booked at no cost at www.ecprogram.org.
+This short is intended for audiences 12 years and older and can be accessed at no cost at www.ecprogram.org.

 “What is Cultivated Meat?” is the latest video presentation in ECP’s library of free educational resources to empower students and community members around the world to make more educated food choices for their health, the environment, and society.
 This short uses the latest information and data from reputable sources to provide an in-depth look at the science behind cultivated meat.
 “What is Cultivated Meat?” is a standalone presentation but also serves as a follow-up to ECP’s full-length video presentation, “Future of Food,” which explores a variety of food technologies, including plant-based proteins, cellular agriculture, and other alternative proteins.